The Dark Arena

 The Dark Arena is the first novel by Mario Puzo, published in 1955.

+Plot

 The book follows Walter Mosca, an American World War II veteran who returns to Germany for his girlfriend, Hella.
 The novel explores life in post-war Germany, a place where the standard currency is not the German mark, or even the U.S. dollar, but U.S.-made cigarettes.

 Reception

+The novel garnered positive reviews.
+The Boston Globe: "Fierce, intense, compelling."
+The Nation: "One of the finest works of fiction to come out of this country's occupation of Germany."
+The San Francisco Chronicle: "Puzo tells his story brutally, violently, and undoubtedly all very much as it all might have been."

-The novel was not nearly as successful as his later works.
+The novel was not as commercially successful as his later works such as the 1969 blockbuster The Godfather.
+In the 1972 collection The Godfather Papers and Other Confessions, Puzo stated that he made $3,500 from the book.
 The reviewers gave it modest acclaim, and admitted that Puzo had "solid talent."